andytango/mupdf-js/README.md

 >
 > 👉 __[You can find it here](https://www.npmjs.com/package/mupdf).__
 >
-> _I recommend migrating to the official package, as I am no longer
+> __I recommend migrating to the official package, as I am no longer
-> maintaining this one due to time constraints._
+> maintaining this one due to time constraints.__
+>
+> To nudge you in the right direction, I've pushed a major version of this
+> package that is a stub and will throw an error if you try to use it.
+>
+> If you *really* want to use this package, (or if you need it to run legacy
+> code that depends on it, and you can't update that code for some reason)
+> you can still install it by manually installing version 0.2.2.

 [![npm](https://img.shields.io/npm/v/mupdf-js)](https://www.npmjs.com/package/mupdf-js)